 Do you see it?
 This was more than God empowering 12 men.

-There were a large number praying together, and some of them were women.
+There was a large number of disciples praying together, and some of them were women.

 Men and women were filled with the Holy Spirit.